Chart Color Schemes

 Munruben is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Munruben's dwelling structure, as per the latest Census, was 99.4% houses and 0.6% other dwellings.
-This compares to Brisbane metro's 73.5% houses and 26.5% other dwellings.
-Home ownership in Munruben stood at 34.2%, with mortgaged dwellings at 57.4% and rented ones at 8.4%.
-The median monthly mortgage repayment was $1,950, higher than Brisbane metro's $1,863.
-Median weekly rent in Munruben was $460, compared to Brisbane metro's $380.
-Nationally, Munruben's mortgage repayments are higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.
+Munruben's dwelling structure, as per the latest Census, consisted of 99.4% houses and 0.6% other dwellings.
+In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Munruben was at 34.2%, with mortgaged dwellings at 57.4% and rented ones at 8.4%.
+The median monthly mortgage repayment in the area was $1,950, higher than Brisbane metro's average of $1,863.
+The median weekly rent figure in Munruben was $460, compared to Brisbane metro's $380.
+Nationally, Munruben's mortgage repayments were higher at $1,950 versus the Australian average of $1,863, and rents were substantially higher at $460 compared to the national figure of $375.

 Frequently Asked Questions - Housing